 Beginning January 1, 2016, the Company began using the percentage of completion method to recognize revenue for station construction projects using the cost-to-cost method.
 Under this method, the Company estimates the percentage of completion of a project based on the costs incurred to date for the associated contract in comparison to the estimated total costs for such contract at completion.
 Historically, the Company recognized revenue on station construction projects using the completed contract method because the Company did not have a reliable means to make estimates of the percentage of the contract completed.
 Under the completed contract method, the construction projects were considered substantially complete at the earlier of customer acceptance of the fueling station or the time when fuel dispensing activities at the station began.
-The sale of compressors and related equipment continues to be recognized under the percentage of completion method as in previous periods.
-Effective January 1, 2016, the Company implemented a cost tracking system that provides for a detailed tracking of costs incurred on its station construction projects on a project by project basis.
+The sale of company implemented a cost tracking system that provides for a detailed tracking of costs incurred on its station construction projects on a project by project basis.
 The Company also changed related accounting activities and processes to timely identify and monitor costs.
 As a result of this implementation, the Company is able to make reliable estimates as to the percentage of a project that is complete at the end of each reporting period.